Tatar or Tartar?

 Currently, there are two dominant associations that are tagged to the sounds of “tatar“:

-• For the most east-oriented mindsets (or most Altaic-, Afro-Asiatic-, Sino-Tibetian- languages speakers),Tatar refers to the ethnicity of people who are indigenous to Eurasian steppes: they are ethnic minority in modern Russian Federation, speak Tatar tongue (Turkic language family), have highly-developed culture and mindsets, lifestyle and customs that are rooted in Islamic traditions.
+• For the most east-oriented mindsets (or most Altaic-, Afro-Asiatic-, Sino-Tibetian- languages speakers),Tatar (without rhotic r in the middle) refers to the ethnicity of people who are indigenous to Eurasian steppes: they are ethnic minority in modern Rossiyan Federation, speak Tatar tongue (Turkic language family), have highly-developed culture and mindsets, lifestyle and customs that are rooted in Volga Bolgar / Kypchak/ Turkic/ Saka ancestry and Islamic traditions.

 Numerous examples of literary and visual works in many languages, including Russian, express negative attitudes towards Tatars as hostile invaders.
-Those are still in circulation nowadays fuelling systemic bias towards ethnic minority and confusing the perception of modern Tatars.
+Those are still in circulation nowadays fuelling systemic bias towards ethnic minority and confusing the perception of the modern Tatars.

-On the left, there is one of the examples of the “treatment” of the Tatar /Tartar that represents American (in this case Kinney Bros.
+On the left, there is one of the examples of the “treatment” of the Tatar /Tartar that represents American (in this case, Kinney Bros.
 Tobacco Company’s) view of Turkic man at the end of 19th century.

 Recent research project conducted by a team of scientists of History Institute of Academy of Science of Republic of Tatarstan, where DNA of modern Tatar descendants of ancient Tatar families were analysed, gives an in-deph picture of the origins of modern Tatars.
 It is concluded that modern Tatars gene pool was formed in 8-13 centuries.
 All identified haplogroups are summed in 6 categories (based on geographical migration) that yield the following ethnogenetic picture: East European-30%, Southern-27%, East Asian-13%, Ural-Siberian-11%, Asian-9%, European-9%.
 TMRCA (time to most recent common ancestor) in East and West European base is between 2500 and 1300 years ago.
 TMRCA for East Asian and Asian base is 1000 years ago.
 As a matter of fact, C2 haplogroup that is highly concentrated in Mongols, Kazakhs and small ethnicities of Far East of Russian Federation is only present in 2.3% of the tested modern Tatars.